I accidentally wrote my first

 What does the

-wildcard do inmatch/case
+_wildcard do inmatch/case?

 a) Matches the underscore character.